coder/docs/setup/kubernetes/index.md

 version of Coder supports the previous two minor releases as well as the current release of Kubernetes at time of publication.

-Coder may run successfully with older versions of Kubernetes.
-However, we strongly recommend running one of the currently-supported versions so that you receive applicable fixes, including security updates, from the Kubernetes project maintainers.

 Coder continuously removes usage of deprecated Kubernetes API versions once the minimum baseline version of Kubernetes supports the necessary features in a stable version.
 We follow this policy to ensure that Coder stops using